mrkkrp/markkarpov.com/tutorial/th.md

     a = conT name
 ```

 `conT` is just `return .
-ConT` and `ConT` is a data constructor of `Type`
+ConT`, and `ConT` is a data constructor of `Type`
 that represents a type constructor.
-Quoting and splicing go well together
+Quoting and splicing go well together, and
-and defining `deriveCountableSimple` was indeed simple.
+defining `deriveCountableSimple` was indeed simple.

 To try this out, I derived a few instances this way: